 Each Country can customize the list of available GeneratorTypes to simulate different time periods and regulatory environments (e.g. before advanced nuclear or coal with carbon capture and sequestration).
 The player can compare the available GeneratorTypes based on their attributes to decide which would be the best choice for their portfolio.
 The current interface is a simple table, sortable by column.
 Additional comparison visualizations can make the choices easier to understand, and convey some of the issues with new technologies.
-Lauren Fleishman's work in summarizing and comparing generators is a good inspiration for the user interface.
+Lauren Fleishman’s work at CMU in summarizing and comparing generators is a good inspiration for the user interface.

 Generator Type Attributes